nushell/nushell/README.md

 | format pattern | Format table row data as a string following the given pattern |
 | get column-or-column-path | Open column and get data from the corresponding cells |
 | group-by column | Creates a new table with the data from the table rows grouped by the column given |
+| histogram column ...column-names | Creates a new table with a histogram based on the column name passed in, optionally give the frequency column name
 | inc (column-or-column-path) | Increment a value or version.
 Optionally use the column of a table |
 | insert column-or-column-path value | Insert a new column to the table |
 | last amount | Show only the last number of rows |